Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance.md

 {{page.varValidateReconfig}}

-### Your Cluster Will Support an Increased Node-Fault Tolerance Level with Trade-off in Usable Capacity Increase
+### Your Cluster Will Support an Increased Node-Fault Tolerance Level with a Smaller Increase in Usable Capacity
 This scenario lets you choose one of the following options.

 #### Maintain the Current Node-Fault Tolerance Level with Optimal Usable Capacity